-Have you been invited for a job interview?
+Have you been invited to a job interview?
 It means you’re going to be seriously considered for this job.
-Hiring Managers will not waste their time interviewing candidates they’re not interested in.
+Hiring Managers will not waste their time interviewing candidates they’re not interested in hiring.
 This means you have a real chance of getting this job.

-If you make a complete mess of your job interview, remember, you’re not the first and you certainly will not be last, but if you follow the job interview preparation advice and avoid these top job interview blunders, you should be in the right place to excel at your next job interview.
+If you make a complete mess of your job interview, remember, you’re not the first, and you certainly will not be last.
+Still, if you follow a few bits of job interview preparation advice and avoid these top job interview blunders, you should be in the right place to excel at your next job interview.

 25 Things Not To Do In Your Next Job Interview